BIOCHEMISTRY OF PHYSICAL EXERCISE

 The influence of pH and phosphate ions in muscle fatigue, adjusting the buffer capacity and its dependence from training

 Integration and supplementation.
 The metabolism of supplements in exercise and sport performance.
-Functional classification of supplements.
+Dietary supplements and cardiac metabolism.

 "Biochemistry of exercise and Training" Ron Maughan, Michael Gleeson and Paul L. Greenhaff.
 Oxford University Press, Oxford